Azure/BatchExplorer-data/Runner/ReadMe.md

         "poolTemplate": "../ncj/maya/render-default-windows/pool.template.json", A link to the pool template you want the job to run on
         "parameters": "Tests/maya/render-default-windows/job.parameters2017.json", # A job parameters file that all the parameters that need to be set on the Job
-        "expectedOutput": "maya.exr.0001" What the expected output is meant to be in the task, this is used for validation "applicationLicense": "if any addadtional licenses need to be set" }
+        "expectedOutput": "maya.exr.0001" What the expected output is meant to be in the task, this is used for validation "applicationLicense": "if any additional licenses need to be set" }
 }